fhShawon/whatisgit/all the codes.md

-git reset #undo changes which is done before committing git reset HEAD~1 #undo changes after already commited
+git reset #undo changes which is done before committing git reset HEAD~1 #undo changes after already commited git log #show commit logs git reset commit_hash_from_log #unstage changes, just the opoosite of add, the code is there in file but not in git git reset --hard commit_hash_from_log #go back in time, the file changes as well as the git

 #add ssh key to github profile
 ssh-keygen -t ed25519 -C "your_email@example.com"